benjaminwesson-okta/api/docs/endpoints/users.md

 #### POST /users/:id/lifecycle/expire_password

-This operation will transition the user to the `status` of **PASSWORD_EXPIRED** and the user will not be able to login or initiate a forgot password flow.
-If `tempPassword` is passed, the user's password is reset to a temporary password that is returned.
+This operation will transition the user to the `status` of **PASSWORD_EXPIRED** and the user will be required to change their password at their next login.
+If `tempPassword` is passed, the user's password is reset to a temporary password that is returned, and then the temporary password is expired.

 ##### Request Parameters